Childhood Cancer Awareness Month: 12 Ways to Give Support

 12. Share your personal story

-Your story could be the tipping point that inspires others to action, giving people a glimpse of what it’s like to face aggressive treatments, emotional setbacks, and an uncertain future.
+Your story could be the tipping point that inspires others to action, giving people a glimpse of what it’s like to face aggressive treatments, emotional setbacks, a painful history, and an uncertain future.
 Take to Facebook, Reddit, YouTube, or any other social media site to share your message and inspire others to give.